Tehahhh/electricity-calculator-php/README.md

 ## Addition
 - A function CalcElectric24H() was created to calculate electricity usage for 24 hours
 - Energy (kWh) and total charge (RM) are calculated from hour 1 to 24 using a loop
-- A table shows hour, energy (kWh), and total charge (RM) for each hour
+- A table shows hour, energy (kWh), and total charge (RM) for each hour.